You are here

 For the use of ethics committees and educators unable to attend our seminars, we provide a variety of materials to assist you in developing ethics consultation skill training.
 These materials, assembled from our simulation seminars, include presentations that provide an overview of what we know about ethics case consultation in the United States, and an introduction of how to conduct an ethics consultation.
 Four different case videos are provided with associated case outlines and evaluation templates.

 The links below provide a variety of materials to assist you in this effort.
-We have audio power point presentations with narration that: (1) provide an overview of what we know about ethics case consultation in the United States, and (2) give an overview of how to conduct an ethics consultation and how to evaluate your efforts.
-We also provide links to videos of simulated ethics case consultations.
-(Loyola Bioethics You Tube channel)
+We have video presentations that: (1) provide an overview of what we know about ethics case consultation in the United States, and (2) the process to conduct an ethics consultation and how to evaluate your efforts.
+In addition, you will find question guidelines and a template for evaluating an ethics consultant's work.
+The ETHICS CONSULTATION CASES FOR SIMULATION provide an outline and video links to recorded case simulations.
+We also offer a variety of ethics simulation case videos on our Loyola Bioethics You Tube channel.

 Provides an overview of what we know about ethics case consultation in the United States.

 ► Questions for Evaluating Ethics Consultation (pdf file)

 Guideline of questions for rating the ethics consultant's work.